This Old Garage Repairing or Replacing Your Garage

 Planning Your Garage

 Building a garage is a major undertaking.
 It is an addition to your house and should be taken as seriously as any other addition.
 A well-designed and constructed garage can add considerable value to your property as well as useful functionality while you still own the house.
 A poorly designed garage can easily detract from your property, lessening rather than increasing its value.

-Good plans are not only necessary to get building code approval, but ensure that the garage is structurally sound, contains the features you need, and is designed to complement your house.
+Good plans are necessary not only to get building code approval but also to ensure that the garage is structurally sound, contains the features you need, and is designed to complement your house.
 Just as important, it helps ensure that you get only the features you need and that you are not paying for facilities you will never use.

-Equipping the Interior If the sole purpose of your garage is to park your cars, interior design is easy.
-But, if you expect your garage to do more, it gets a little more complicated.
+If the sole purpose of your garage is to park your cars, interior design is easy.
+But, if you expect your garage to do more, planning gets a little more involved.
 A good interior design dedicates different areas of the garage to different purposes.
 Here is a typical list of functional areas:

 • Vehicle parking